ooxxro/wardrobe/README.md

 After cloning this repo, run `npm install` to install dependencies.
 Run `npm start` to start the development server.
 Run `npm test` to run unit tests.
-Run `npm test -- --coverage --watchAll=false` to run for the code coverage
+Run `npm test -- --coverage --watchAll=false` to run for the code coverage.

 ## README for Iteration 1 Progress Report